Minor car accidents happen every day across the country. Here’s what to do after a fender-bender to protect your health and finances.

 If you aren’t taken directly to the hospital from the scene, have a medical evaluation as soon as possible, preferably the same day.
 See your doctor or go to the nearest emergency department or urgent care center.

 Remember, not all injuries are obvious.
 Some injuries, like whiplash and brain injuries, may not show symptoms for several hours or even days.
+Don’t worry about payment for medical care after an accident, you can get reimbursed.

 Refusing or delaying medical treatment after an accident can result in your claim being denied.
 You’ll be giving the insurance company a reason to argue your injuries weren’t caused by the crash.